 Call it “touristy” but the Scenic World is a way for tourists to experience the Blue Mountains from above and below.
 We chose the “Unlimited Discovery Pass” which allowed us to assess to fours “ways” of the Scenic World has to offer: Scenic Skyway, Railway, Walkway, and Cable Way.

 Starting with the Scenic Skyway, a glass floor cable car that glides through the forest while the Katoomba Falls, the Three Sisters, and Jamison Valley are in view.
 Next, the Scenic Railway is the steepest passenger railway in the world!
 With a 52-degree incline, we were literally lying down on our seats as it slid down the cliffs, and we could see the view of the valley through the glass roof of the carriages.
-The railway that we were riding was a redesigned version for tourist, yet the railway was first used in the late 19th century.
+The railway that we were riding was a redesigned version for tourists, yet the railway was first used in the late 19th century.
 It was part of the transport system of the Katoomba Coal Mine in 1880 of which coal was transported in skips carrying half a ton of coal from the mine to the mountains via the incline railway.

 Followed by the Scenic Walkway, a leisure hiking trail through the trees where we had some encounters with the birds and squirrels under the shade of eucalyptus (Mountain Blue Gum) which is over 100 years old.
 They are easily recognizable with the white and smooth shaft and they sprouted son after the coal mine was abandoned in 1895.
 We could see large sandstone rocks that fell from the cliffs approximately 10,000 years ago, too!